Han1-Chri5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14-Script that converts from base 10 to base 16
-15-Script that encodes and decodes text using rot13 encryption 16-Script that prints every other line from the input
+15-Script that encodes and decodes text using rot13 encryption 16-Script that prints every other line from the input 17-Script that adds the two numbers stored in the WATER and STIR variables